openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/nexentastor5-driver.rst

 * Extend a volume.

+* Migrate a volume.

+* Change volume type.

 iSCSI driver
 ~~~~~~~~~~~~

-The NexentaEdge cluster must be installed and configured according to the
+The NexentaStor appliance must be installed and configured according to the
 relevant Nexenta documentation.
-A cluster, tenant, bucket must be pre-created,
+A pool and an enclosing namespace must be
-as well as an iSCSI service on the NexentaEdge gateway node.
+created for all iSCSI volumes to be accessed through the volume driver.
+This
+should be done as specified in the release-specific NexentaStor documentation.

-The NexentaEdge iSCSI driver is selected using the normal procedures for one
+The NexentaStor Appliance iSCSI driver is selected using the normal procedures
-or multiple back-end volume drivers.
+for one or multiple back-end volume drivers.

-You must configure these items for each NexentaEdge cluster that the iSCSI
+You must configure these items for each NexentaStor appliance that the iSCSI
 volume driver controls:

 #.
 Make the following changes on the volume node ``/etc/cinder/cinder.conf``